You You We, Go Go Go!

 Treated areas:Eyes

-LASIK is a world-class laser eye surgery that permanently fixes vision problems like nearsightedness, farsightedness, and astigmatism.
-By using a precision laser to reshape the front of your eye (the cornea), LASIK allows light to focus correctly, giving you clear vision without the constant need for glasses or contact lenses.
+LASIK is a world-class laser eye surgery designed to permanently correct common vision problems, including nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
+By using a high-precision laser to gently reshape the cornea (the front of the eye), LASIK ensures light focuses perfectly on the retina.
+The result is crisp, clear vision and total freedom from the daily hassle of glasses and contact lenses.

 Ideal Candidate